EGU1832/dual-pdf-viewer/README.md

 No data is uploaded or stored on any server.

 ## Live Demo
-Once published on GitHub Pages, open: https://egu1832.github.io/dual-pdf-viewer/
+Published on GitHub Pages, open: https://egu1832.github.io/dual-pdf-viewer/

 ## License